Terms of Reference

 To continuously improve the marine safety and efficiency of the harbour and its environs for the benefit of all users.

-- To work in partnership towards the agreed aim.
+- To work in a collaborative, consensus based partnership towards the agreed aim.

-- Bi-monthly meetings of Group Partners with input from other operational users as required.
+- Hold regular meetings of Group Partners with input from other operational users as required.

 - Review recorded marine incidents and act on outcomes.

-- Review and update NRA and implement any mitigating measures identified
+- Review and update Navigation Risk Assessment and implement any mitigating measures identified

 - Consider, evaluate and make recommendations to group partners with respect to the development proposals within Oban Harbour for the benefit of the community and its stakeholders.